bmink/sprited/README.md

 ]
 ```

-The file is always an array of objects, the above example shows an array with
+(The file is always an array of objects, the above example shows an array with
-one objeft element.
+one object element.)

 ## Displaying sprites